-A fiery public meeting last night elected a steering committee to establish a Council for Civil Liberties in the it is understood that u mis ority of those pre-sen at the meeting were members of the police force.
+A fiery public meeting last night elected a steering committee to establish a Council for Civil Liberties in the Territory.

-Territory.
-The committee consists of five police-men, one special magistrate, one barrister and one solicitor.
+The committee consists of five policemen, one special magistrate, one barrister and che solicitor.

-The seven figmbers were elected from 18 no-mines, after a molion that all those nominated form the committee, was defeated on a show of hands to the steering commit-
+The seven figures were elected from 18 nomines, after a molion that all those nominated from the committee was form the committee, was defeated on a show of hands it is understood that u ms ority of those pre-sen at the meeting were members of the police to the steering commit-

-Mr John Tomlinson, a Darwin social worker, said after the meeting he was "more than convinced the Territory fieeds an independent council of civil liberties if 64 members of the Police Force are willing to devote a whole night to military sure that no public participation could.
-Mr John Tomlinson, a public patticipation could. oc ur at the weeting.
+Mr John Tomlinson, a Mr John John Social Worker, Darwin social worker, said after the meeting he, was "more than convin-ced the Territory needs an independent council worker, of civil liberties if 64 members of the Police Force are willing to devote a whole night to milhaw sure that po sure miliang public participation could. or ur at the westing:

-The man elected chairman of last night's meetwas Police Inspector Laurie Foster, and the secretary was Mr Tom secretary was Mr Tom Pauling, a local barrister. were also elected be held, on February 11, to receive a report from the committee, consider a ms.der.u elect . and constitution; permanent office bearers for the council,
+The man elected chairman of last night's mecting was Police Inspector Laurie Foster, and the secretary was Mr Tom secretary was Mr Tom Pauling, a local barrister, were also elected be held, on February 11, to receive a report from the committee, cons.der.s. ons.der.u constitution; and elect permanent office bearers constitution; for the council,

-Before the elections, a Before the ejections, a motion was carried that the committed be an interim body, and concern itself only with formulating the objectives and constitution of the NT Council of Civil Liberties.
-A second meeting is to graup of Darwin people" who organised the meeting said: "We are there to cause trouble to overthrow the system or to make life difficult tot anyone who does his job."
+Before the elections, a motion was carried that the committed be an in-terim body, and concern itself only with formulat-ing the objectives and constitution of the NT Council of Civil Liberties.
+A second meeting is to graup people" who organised the meeting said: "We are not there to cause trouble, to overthrow the system or to make life difficult for anyone who does his job."

-It is expected that among the office bearers will be social welfare officers, legal representapolicemen and members of the Legisla-tive Assembly.
+It is expected ; that It is expected that among the office bearers will be social welfare officers, legal representatives policemen and members of the Legislative Assembly.

-The members of the steering committee elected last night are: Mr Tom Pauling: Mr Neil Half-Pauling: Mr Neil Half-penny collector: Mr Silas penny collector: Mr Silas Roberts Special magis-Roberts Special Magistrate: (Inspector Foster; Constable Godley; Constable Dolkins, and Con-stable Royen.
-A statement issued by eople involved and there will need to be if the organisation is to do its job and ave any credibility," it said.
+The members of the steering committee elected last night are: Mr Tom Pauling: Mr Nell (Half-Pauling: Mr Neil (Half-penny-collector: Mr Silas penny-collector: Mr Silas Roberts Special magis-Roberts Special Foster: trate: (Inspector Foster; Constable Liewellan; Constable Godley; Constable Dolkins and Con-stable Royen.
+A statement issued by of Darwin

-The statement sald the group consisted of nessmen, unionists, house-wives, dectors, lawyers, journalists, social workers, local politicians, cler ical officers, student laborers, teachers-sy students.
+The statement said the group consisted of group consisted of "bust-nessmen, unionists, house-wives, doctors, lawyers, journalists, social work-ers, logal politicians, cler-ical officers, students, laborers, teachers-and clergymen.